There was a moth on her doorstep, its wings a fan of brown and cream.

 Shirin took the scarf, blue as the sky, but she saw the grey in her mother’s hair, grey like ash.
-She threw the scarf round her neck, where it trailed like a river.
+And she threw the scarf round her neck, where it trailed like a river.
 ‘Now let me go.’

 ‘Why must you be so stubborn?’ her mother asked, beginning to weep.
 ‘Your father would never have allowed this.’

 Her mother fell to her knees.
-‘I beg you.
-When have I ever begged you, daughter?’
+‘I beg you.’

 ‘You live in the past.
 Now let me go.’